 We’ve seen how far technology has spread and grown over the past 25 years alone.
-Now you can open any URL on your phone or iPad or any device you have!
+Now you can open any URL on your phone, iPad, or any device!

-With analytics tools, you can track what percentage of users are visiting your site through desktop or mobile browsers.
+You can track what percentage of users are visiting your site through desktop or mobile browsers with analytics tools.
 Currently, 51.3% of web pages are being loaded on mobile devices.

-Bounce rate would be when someone visits your website the,n leaving without looking at any second pages/links or CTAs.
+Bounce rate would be when someone visits your website and then leaves without looking at any second pages/links or CTAs.
 This is why it’s called ‘bounce’.
-This can be calculated by the percentage you get overall of your traffic.
+This can be calculated by the percentage you get over all of your traffic.

 Many sites have bounce rates for a couple of reasons, such as:

 - Long loading times